arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 something clicked.
 Maybe the word "*commit*" in the Git lingo is not casual.
 Maybe making a commit means making a promise too.

-It's funny how Git lets you *commit* to something when the code is already complete.
+It's ironic how Git lets you *commit* to something when the code is already complete.
 A bit late, indeed.
-Even funnier how in [Jujutsu][jujutsu] it's the exact opposite to be idiomatic: you first `jj commit`, then you write the code.
+The real twist is how in [Jujutsu][jujutsu] it's the exact opposite to be idiomatic: you first `jj commit`, then you write the code.
 We'll get this in few seconds.
 Back to the message.